Bibliography

 Salen, K. and Zimmerman, E. (2003).
 Rules of Play: Game Design Fundamentals, Cambridge, MA: MIT Press.

-Computer Games and Simulations in Education
+Games and Learning; Games and Simulations in Education

 Aldrich, C. (2004).
 Simulations and the future of learning.
 San Francisco: Pfeiffer.